FlaxEngine/FlaxDocs/manual/scripting/tutorials/custom-window.md

-# HOWTO: Render create a custom editor window
+# HOWTO: Create a custom editor window

 In this tutorial you will learn how to extend the Flax Editor by creating a fully customized tool window.